So how to be happy here and now?

 Vipassana meditation technique is available to anyone.
-Buddhism is no organised religion, which means that being a meditation practitioner does not require getting involved in any church, rituals or belief in a particular God.
+Buddhism is no organized religion, which means that being a meditation practitioner does not require getting involved in any church, rituals or belief in a particular God.

-HOW TO SIGN IN?
+HOW TO SIGN IN

-WHAT REQUIREMENTS DO I HAVE TO MEET?
+WHAT REQUIREMENTS DO I HAVE TO MEET

-There is often a long wait list for the Vipassana courses, and even though no one is forced to complete the course if struggling, your limits should be considered prior booking the course (not to waste a spot and often once-in-a-life-time opportunity for those students who are seriously interested).
+There is often a long wait list for the Vipassana courses, and even though no one is forced to complete the course if struggling, your limits should be considered prior booking the course (not to waste a spot and often once-in-a-lifetime opportunity for those students who are seriously interested).

 Each new student must commit themselves not to break the Code of Discipline during the course:

-HOW DOES VIPASSANA RELATE TO TRAVELLING?
+HOW DOES VIPASSANA RELATE TO TRAVELLING